 In March 2024, the Financial Accounting Standards Board ("FASB") issued a new standard that provides additional guidance for determining whether profits interests and similar awards should be accounted for in accordance with Topic 718, Compensation - Stock Compensation, of the Accounting Standards Codification.
 The standard will be effective for the Company beginning with our annual reporting for fiscal year 2025 and interim periods in that year, with early adoption permitted.
-We are currently evaluating the impact of this standard.
+We do not believe that the adoption of this standard will have an impact on the classification of the profits interests that were granted to participants prior to the Business Combination.